 After originally joining the University of Redlands football staff as the Bulldogs' offensive coordinator and recruiting coordinator in the spring of 2011, Jim Good expanded his duties to include the quarterbacks in 2012 and then added the title of Associate Head Coach.
+As of the 2017 season, he also oversees the tight ends.

 Good arrived at Redlands after a four-year stint as the head coach at Hamline University in Saint Paul, Minnesota.
 While overseeing the squad, he led the Pipers to their best finish since the 1997 season while increasing the roster size by 30 players.
 In addition, Good played an instrumental role in improving the team's overall GPA, revealing his commitment to the Division III student-athlete experience.